On the asymptotic behaviour of semigroups for flows in infinite networks: Vector valued measures and the Bartle integral

 is bilinear and one has

-Hence, the map admits a continuous bilinear extension of norm of most one to the space $B(\Omega; E) \times M(\Omega; E')$, where $B(\Omega; E)$ denotes the space of \textit{Bartle integrable functions}, which is the closure of $S(\Omega; E)$ in the space of bounded $E$-valued functions on $\Omega$ with respect to the supremum norm.
+Hence, the map admits a continuous bilinear extension of norm of most one to the space $B(\Omega; E) \times M(\Omega; E')$.
+Here $B(\Omega; E)$ denotes the space of \textit{Bartle integrable functions}, which is the closure of $S(\Omega; E)$ in the space of bounded $E$-valued functions on $\Omega$ with respect to the supremum norm.
+The following dominated convergence theorem follows directly from the scalar one.

-Unfortunately, to the best of the authors knowledge, there is in general no dominated convergence theorem available for the Bartle integral.
-However, there is some kind of bounded convergence theorem that will be enough for the purposes of the present article.